drante/bitwala/README.md

 ### Testing

 No tests are included in the project due to the time limitation.
 There could be a few tests included in this project, for example using `MockedProvider` from Apollo GraphQL for testing each query, including both success and failure states.

+### Address cache problem

+A warning may appear from Apollo regarding the cache as not all objects include an ID.
+If an ID can be fetched, it would probably solve the problem, else a custom merge function would have to be created.